MichaelMMacLeod/kakoi/README.md

 Some code has been written, but this software is still very much in the design phase.

-It is not currently in a incredibly useful state; many features are missing.
+It is not currently in an incredibly useful state; many features are missing.
 Progress is, however, being made.